Over Thirty Years of Software Innovation...

 (Return to index.)

-License Code Problems and Solutions
+License Code Questions and Answers

 The license code is not valid for this release.

+The license code you entered is for an older release of TN3270 Plus.
 The license code is generated for a specific release and will not function with newer releases of TN3270 Plus.
-(How else could we get you to pay for upgrades?)

 (Return to index.)